daniellandau/web2rss/README.md

 ### How to run on a server (in ~production)

-* Copy the file `web2rss-exe` in an architecture dependenet subdirectory under `.stack-work/install` to the machine where you want to run it.
+* Copy the file `web2rss-exe` in an architecture dependent subdirectory under `.stack-work/install` to the machine where you want to run it.
 The target machine needs to have the MySQL libraries installed, but other than that the requirements are minimal.